flexera-public/policy_templates/cost/azure/rightsize_managed_disks/README.md

 - *Allow/Deny Subscriptions List* - A list of allowed or denied Subscription IDs/names.
 If empty, no filtering will occur and recommendations will be produced for all subscriptions.
 - *Allow/Deny Regions* - Whether to treat Allow/Deny Regions List parameter as allow or deny list.
 Has no effect if Allow/Deny Regions List is left empty.
 - *Allow/Deny Regions List* - Filter results by region, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all the regions.
+- *SKU Ignore List* - A list of disk SKUs to ignore and not include in the results.
+To remove HDDs from the results, add `Standard_LRS` and `Standard_ZRS` to this list.
+Leave blank to produce recommendations for all SKUs.
 - *IOPS Threshold (%)* - The IOPS threshold percentage at which to consider a managed disk to be underutilized.
 - *IOPS Threshold Statistic* - Statistic to use for IOPS when determining if a managed disk is underutilized.
 - *Throughput Threshold (%)* - The throughput threshold at which to consider a managed disk to be underutilized.